Dynamic Digital Maps - Download Links to the DDM-Template, Cookbook, Learning Documents, Selected DDMs, and Associated Geologic Exercises

 Department of Geosciences - University of Massachusetts-Amherst

-- A Dynamic Digital Map is a stand-alone "presentation manager" program that displays and links maps, images, movies, data and text, such as map explanations and field trip guides.
-A user, viewing a map in a DDM, will see a thematic map, containing camera icons and map symbols that link images, movies and text or analytical data related to those locations.
+A Dynamic Digital Map is a stand-alone "presentation manager" program that displays and links maps, images, movies, data and text, like map explanations and field trip guides.
+A user, viewing a map in a DDM, sees a thematic map, containing camera icons and map symbols that link images, movies and text or analytical data related to those locations.
 DDM content, and access to it, is summarized by a searchable lists or "Indexes" of Images, Maps, and Articles opened from buttons found on the Home Screen.
-The Home Screen also provides an "Index Map" that graphically illustrates the coverage of maps contained in the DDM, and links to the them.
-The DDM of the Springerville Volcanic Field ( see the DDM-SVF page below) has an Automated Tour that demonstrates the basics of how to use a DDM containing a large data set; the DDM of New England ( see the DDM-NE page below) has a similar tour that concentrates on the educational use of DDMs with basic geologic field guides.
+The Home Screen also provides an "Index Map" that graphically illustrates the coverage of maps contained in the DDM, and links to them.

-- Made using the cross-platform Revolution programming environment, DDMs are WEB-enabled and browser independent.
-The "DDM-Template" is an open source program into which a Revolution user can insert metadata (mostly file names) that enable the program to open existing maps, images, figures and movies from an organization of directories.
+Made using the cross-platform LiveCode programming environment, DDMs are WEB-enabled and browser independent.
+The "DDM-Template" is an open source program into which a LiveCode user can insert metadata (mostly file names) that enable the program to open existing maps, images, figures and movies from an organization of directories.
 A DDM maker modifies the Template to make their own DDM by inserting text and data directly into the program, which is then renamed to reflect its new content.
-A "Cookbook" guides the Revolution user through the steps of building the DDM.
-A series of short (six minute videos) and a couple of tutorials, which take a total of about eight hours, provide the background needed to use Revolution and the Cookbook to start making a DDM.
-Once a Template has been completely modified, royalty-free stand-alone applications for a variety of operating systems (for example, Windows, Mac OS X, Linux) can be made directly from this single Revolution document, regardless of the platform used to prepare the original.
-To download the DDM Template, Cookbook, Tutorials (Learning Documents), and DDM-File Directories ( see the DDM-Making page below.)
+The existing Template is not 64-bit compliant, and I plan to make a new Template by further updating the DDM-SVFv2-2020-05-08 and adapting the code from it to make a new 64-bit compliant Template, as was done in making the original DDM-Template (see below for downloads).
+For the 32-bit complaint Template, a "Cookbook" guides the LiveCode user through the steps of building the DDM.
+A series of short (six minute videos) and a couple of tutorials, which take a total of about eight hours, provide the background needed to use LiveCode and the Cookbook to start making a DDM.
+Once a Template has been completely modified, royalty-free stand-alone applications for a variety of operating systems (for example, Windows, Mac OS X, Linux) can be made directly from this single LiveCode document, regardless of the platform used to prepare the original.
+To download the DDM Template, Cookbook, Tutorials (Learning Documents), and DDM-File Directories (see the DDM-Making page below).

-Information about, and a free trial version of Revolution can be obtained from runrev.com .
+Information about, and the open-source version of LiveCode can be obtained from livecode.com .

-- The DDMs available on the page links below are standalone programs that run without other software.
-The programs, if run locally (from CD, DVD, HD or flash memory) access their data from directories within their home folder.
+The DDMs available on the page links below are standalone programs that run without other software; unless noted they are only 32-bit compliant..
+The programs, if run locally (from web downloads, flash drives or internal hardrives) can access their data from directories within their home folder if those sub folders are also available there.
 The DDMs can also be used independently via web links, which require fast internet connections.
 In this case, they access their data [maps and images (in jpeg format), and movies (in QuickTime format)] from a file server in Chris Condit's lab at UMass-Amherst; any web server using http protocol will also work.
-To see any included movies, Windows and Mac based computers must have the latest QuickTime Player installed (free from Apple for both platforms, at www.apple.com).
-Computers with less than 512 MB of free RAM will run these programs very slowly at best.
+To see any included movies on any DDM that is pre-version 2 (e.g. DDM-SVFv2-2020-05-08), Windows and Mac based computers must have the latest QuickTime Player installed (free from Apple for both platforms, at www.apple.com); Linux users should try the open-source MLPlayer to see videos.
+Computers with less than 1 GBB of free RAM will run these programs very slowly at best.

 DDM Download Pages: